-DPIIT Partners With JK Cement To Support Product Startups, Innovators, And Entrepreneurs

-DPIIT joins Hands with JK Cement to prop up Product Startups, Innovators, And Entrepreneurs
+DPIIT partners with JK Cement to support Product Startups, Innovators, and Entrepreneurs

-A Step Forward to Boost manufacturing Sector towards Innovation and Global Leadership

-A Memorandum of Understanding (MoU) has been signed between the Department for Promotion of industry and Internal Trade (DPIIT), Ministry of Commerce & Industry and JK Cement, a leading manufacturer of grey and white Cement, to usher innovation, empower entrepreneurs, and strengthen India's manufacturing ecosystem.
+(MENAFN- Adfactors PR) Bengaluru, January 9, 2025: A Memorandum of Understanding (MoU) has been signed between the Department for Promotion of Industry and Internal Trade (DPIIT), Ministry of Commerce & Industry and JK Cement, a leading manufacturer of grey and white Cement, to usher innovation, empower entrepreneurs, and strengthen India’s manufacturing ecosystem.

 According to DPIIT, this strategic collaboration aims to transform India into a global manufacturing hub by nurturing product startups, innovators, and entrepreneurs.
 The partnership will enable access to cutting-edge infrastructure, state-of-the-art manufacturing and R&D facilities, mentorship opportunities, pilot projects, and university resources under JK Cement.